Terms and conditions

 Our Acceptable Use Policy is all part of our terms and conditions which you accept when you join.

-Our Acceptable Use Policy is all about the misuse of our internet service, where customers' broadband connections are being used for activities that are prohibited by law, or by our Terms and Conditions.
+Our Acceptable Use Policy is all about the misuse of our broadband service, for example, where customers' broadband connections are being used for activities that are prohibited by law, or by our Terms and Conditions.
 If we notice any misuse of the service, we'll contact the customer directly and work with them to resolve the issue.

 We'll only use our Acceptable Use Policy in severe cases of misuse, where a customer's connection is being used for purposes that are illegal, unlawful or inconveniencing other Internet users.